 Our conversation eventually led to how this man had ended up with two blankets outside of the NatWest, and it was a sorry tale indeed.
 He had lost his council home when his wife had left with their son – single men are automatically bumped to the bottom of the social housing queue.
 He was turned away from several shelters – homeless people without drugs or drink problems are at the bottom of shelters’ priority list.
-Unable to find a legitimate place to sleep, he had taken to spending his nights in car parks and loading docks when he couldn’t beg enough during the day to hire a spot in a hostel, though even that was difficult because most of the hostels don’t allow dogs.
+Unable to find a legitimate place to sleep with the fur throw pillows amazon, he had taken to spending his nights in car parks and loading docks when he couldn’t beg enough during the day to hire a spot in a hostel, though even that was difficult because most of the hostels don’t allow dogs.
 When he did manage to beg sufficiently during the day, the police sometimes arrested him for begging, and he was forced to spend his takings on court fines.

 That day, he told me, he’d been trying to acquire enough money to buy a sleeping bag – though not by begging, which was why he hadn’t asked me for my change.
 He was hoping for people’s unprompted generosity, and hampered by the fact that he couldn’t explain his need, for fear of being arrested, unless somebody actually asked him.